 \section{Discussion}

-In this paper, we propose two novel TDE protocols based on cross- and bispectral analysis, which are insensitive to linearly and instantaneously mixed noise sources.
-We further provide a versatile testing framework within which we show that our protocols consistently outperform conventional TDE protocols in mixed-noise settings.
-We also demonstrate TDE analysis to be potentially feasible for the analysis of electrophysiological data in absence of known timings of external stimuli.
+In this paper, we propose two novel TDE approaches based on cross- and bispectral analysis, which are insensitive to linearly and instantaneously mixed noise sources.
+We further provide a versatile testing framework within which we show that our approaches consistently outperform conventional TDE approaches in mixed-noise settings.
+We also demonstrate that TDE in electrophysiological data is in feasible even in absence of known timings of external stimuli.